anitaposch/anita-grav/user/pages/04.blog/articles-2024/240221-pod-174/240221-pod-174-accesstribe.md

 template: article
 ---

-# Podcast: On the Access Tribe Podcast
+# Podcast: On the Access Tribe Podcast - Ep.
+174

 This is an interview with me, Anita Posch from the Access Tribe podcast.
 During this episode I'm talking about my Bitcoin journey, my work in the Global South, my book, and membership platform and I'm taking questions from the audience.